Kansas City Preventive Patrol Experiment | Definition

 Doc's CJ Glossary by Adam J. McKee

-The Kansas City Preventive Patrol Experiment was a landmark study in policing that demonstrated a lack of effectiveness of traditional preventive patrol, opening the door for innovations in policing.
+The Kansas City Preventive Patrol Experiment was a landmark study in policing that demonstrated the ineffectiveness of traditional preventive patrol, opening the door for innovations in policing.

 The Kansas City Preventive Patrol Experiment was a significant study in the history of policing that aimed to investigate the effectiveness of preventive patrol, one of the most commonly used policing strategies in the United States at the time.
 The study was conducted in 1972 by the Kansas City Police Department with the assistance of researchers from the Police Foundation.

-The findings of the experiment were surprising to many law enforcement professionals and researchers.
-The study revealed that increasing the level of police patrols did not result in a significant reduction in crime rates.
-Neither did decreasing patrols lead to an increase in crime rates.
+Many law enforcement professionals and researchers were surprised by the experiment’s findings.
+The study revealed that increasing the level of police patrols did not significantly reduce crime rates, and decreasing patrols did not lead to an increase in crime rates.
 The study also found that citizens’ perceptions of police were not significantly affected by the level of police patrols.

 The results of the Kansas City Preventive Patrol Experiment had significant implications for the field of policing.
 They challenged the traditional belief that more police patrols equate to greater public safety.
 The findings of the study led to a shift in policing strategies towards community-oriented policing, problem-oriented policing, and other approaches that prioritize problem-solving and building relationships between police officers and the community they serve.